JessicaRodriguesFelix/Udemy-Modern-React-with-Redux/README.md

 ## Notes from Section 5: Using an API with React

+- Review of HTTP requests
+- HTTP Request (Request Line, headers and body (optionally))
+- HTTP Response (Status Line, Headers, Body)
+- Some HTTP Status Codes
+  - 200 Request was successful, here's the data you were looking for
+  - 201 Record was created
+  - 204 Record was deleted

+  - 301 URL you made request to has changed

+  - 400 Something about your request is bad (incorrect syntax or similar)
+  - 401 Unauthorized.
+You must provide authentication details.
+  - 403 Forbidden.
+You aren't allowed to access this.
+  - 404 Not Found.
+The thing you were looking for wasn't found.

+  - 500 Internal Server Error.
+Something on the server went wrong.

+- Import axios library
+  - axios object has some built-in functions for fetching data.

 ### `npm start`

 Runs the app in the development mode.\